Underrated Marvel Comics: See Timely Results

 • Cyclops: Starstruck is the mini-series where Greg Rucka gives Scott Summers the story he deserves.
 One unfortunately cut short with a new direction after Rucka’s departure.

 • X-Terminators is the Krakoa Age’s girls night out event.
-No fate of the mutants and/or Krakoa in the balance, just four friends cutting loose on vampires who give ’em $#!+.
+There is no fate of the mutants or Krakoa in the balance.
+It’s just four friends cutting loose.
+They’re taking on vampires who give ’em $#!+.

 • Children of the Vault is Fall of X’s take on the challenges of embracing the future.
-This can turn into something like colonization, as well as show how it leads to infighting with how often the future changes.
+Between heightened colonization, there’s also infighting reflecting how often the future changes.

 Cable